-And speaking of days, this day was chosen, as it is six months before Christmas, and Mary, just after the Annunciation, visited her kinswoman Elizabeth when the latter was ‘in her sixth month’.
-Yet it is also providentially fitting that we celebrate the Precursor just after the summer solstice, the longest day of the year, after which they get incrementally shorter.
+And speaking of days, this day was chosen, as it is six months before Christmas, and Mary, just after the Annunciation, visited her kinswoman Elizabeth when the latter was ‘in her sixth month’, and Mary, presumably, in her third.
+Yet it is also providentially fitting that we celebrate the Precursor just at the time of the summer solstice, the longest day of the year, after which they get incrementally shorter.
 As the Baptist put it, I must decrease, and He must increase.
-So it will be until the shortest day of the year, just before Christmas, when another and greater birth is celebrated, and the daylight begins to increase again.
+So it will be until the shortest day of the year, just before Christmas, when the days get shorter, until another and greater birth is celebrated, and the daylight begins to increase again.
 As Josef Ratzinger explains in his Spirit of the Liturgy, the liturgical cycle really is cosmological, for all His creatures, Sun and Moon, stars and planets, praise Him.

 Here is Saint Augustine from today’s Office of Readings: